The short answer to this question is: “It depends”.

 This figure should already account for inflation, barring unforeseen circumstances.
 The current figures you see in your take-home pay, investment portfolio and CPF balances do not.
 Hopefully, between now and when you retire, you will be able to see your savings and CPF balances rise in tandem.

-Of course, we’re also taking the middle 20% of the population in consideration, depending on your ability to spend when you retire, you could fall in the top 20% or even bottom 20% – the reality is that you will still be able to have a retirement.
-Do note that in the calculations, we take into consideration retiree households, and this means even the bottom 20% are retirees.
+Of course, we’re also taking the middle 20% of the population into consideration.
+Depending on your ability to spend when you retire, you could fall in the top 20% of retiree households or even bottom 20% of retiree households – and you will still be able to have a retirement.